alexnathanson/BrightsignAPI/README.md

 ### Trouble shooting and diagnostic functions
 * displays IP address on screen
-* enables diagnostic console on port 3000 (Chrome browsers only) This allows you to manually work with the BS_API class directly if accessible end points haven't been established.
+* enables diagnostic console on port 3000 (Chrome browsers only)
+	* This allows you to manually work with the BS_API class directly if accessible end points haven't been established.
 	* some frequently used commands:
 		* restart = BS.reboot()
 		* volume = setVolume(an int from 0-100)
 		* play a file = playFile('the filename in quotes')
 		* turn the mask zone on/off = maskIt(boolean)

-### GPIO
-* set gpio = true in the config file

 ### multiple zones
 * multiple zones for masking can be enable via the config file